-We wanted to start a new type of project for TMWF one that made a huge impact on the people who would come in contact with it and that would also involve members of the community.
+We wanted to start a new type of project for TMWF, something that would have huge impact on people directly and that would also involve members of the community in its creation.

 In February 2019 I met with Lynda Hall and Eric Fehily from Hinchingbrooke Hospital.
-Having visited the Woodlands Centre previously, I was aware of how poor the condition of the outside area was, definitely not a garden!
-During the meeting, I discussed the importance on making this a community project, that could involve a number of the students that helped raise the funds, through their sponsorship work on the Dorset Walk 2018.
+Having visited the Woodlands Centre previously, I was aware of how poor the outside ‘garden’ area was, it was definitely not a garden!
+During the meeting, I shared the importance on making this a community project, and our desire to involve a number of the students who had raised money through their sponsorship efforts in 2018

-Thankfully, all parties were in agreement – which left me to organise how the charity could make it happen.
-I decided to start by posting on social media and see if there was any support.
-Facebook went crazy after reaching thousands of people through hundreds of shares.
-The project had lifted off!
-The offers of support were flooding in, what an amazing feeling!
+Thankfully, all parties were in agreement – which left me with the challenge to make make it happen.
+I decided post on social media and ask for support.
+Facebook went crazy, after reaching thousands of people through the hundreds of shares.
+The project had exploded into life!
+The offers of support came flooding in, what an amazing feeling!

-The 9 days of construction took us from gravel wasteland to a beautiful accessible garden area, that far exceeded anything I could have imagined when we started out.
-The number of human hours that went into the construction seemed never ending.
-Equally the amount of time that goes into organising a project of this size and in very short time period was also a bit of a ‘challenge’!
+The 9 days of construction took us from gravel wasteland to a beautiful accessible garden area that far exceeded anything I could have imagined when we started out.
+The number of human hours that were needed to complete the construction seemed never ending.
+Equally the amount of time that goes into organising a project of this size in such a short time period was also a bit of a ‘challenge’!
 In particular, the daily/hourly chasing of the extremely rare ‘slab layer’!

 In spite of the minor challenges along the way, this remains the best ‘project’ that the foundation has ever been involved with.
 Not just the outcome (which is amazing) but the process, receiving offers of support all week and then arriving at the weekend hoping for helpers.
-To arrive and meet new people from the community each week, all of which had decided to give up their time to make the project happen, the sense of teamwork, pride and all-round positivity was just amazing.
-It feels a real shame that it is now actually over!
+To arrive and meet new people from the community each week, all of who had decided to give up their time to make the project happen.
+The sense of teamwork, pride and all-round positivity was just amazing.

 HRH The Duke of Kent arrived on the 14th May in full sunshine, the garden looked amazing and received its official opening.
-The day was superb, on reflection not just because of the visitor, but because of the other people who were there.
-Everybody that had taken part, contributed and helped deliver an amazing garden, on time and ready for the royal opening.
-It was also the staff, patients, volunteers and community that were in attendance that made it such a special day.
-To see the joy at the finished garden area and to listen to their feedback and the difference it will make, was beyond a moment of pride for charity and me.
+The day was superb, on reflection not just because of the visitor, but because of the people who were there to celebrate with us.
+The opening day was a day for everyone that had taken part, contributed, and helped deliver an amazing garden.
+It was fantastic t0 see the staff, patients, volunteers and community all in attendance.
+To see the joy at the finished garden area and to listen to their feedback and the difference it will make, was beyond a moment of pride for the charity and me.

 Team Woodlands 19

-Without our team we could not have achieved this amazing outcome and I would like to thank you a, unfortunately too many to mention individually.
-There are, however, a few that deserve a particular thank you and they are:
+Without our team we could not have achieved this amazing outcome and I would like to thank you all, unfortunately too many to mention individually.
+There are however a few that deserve a particular thank you and they are:

 Team X-Scapes – Alex and Stuart donated their significant skill and labour to the project.
 They designed and produced the benches, planters and ramp, which all look so amazing.
 I believe their most significant impact was the time they gave to the project.
 They were involved from start to finish and really helped drive the project forward.
 Thanks you two! #450/380

-Team Pidley – The team of 3 – James, my brother-in-law, Fred, my father-in-law and Steve of Lakeside Lodge contributed so much time and effort to make the project happen.
-Their involvement to the project was relentless and so consistently positive.
+Team Pidley – The team of 3 – James, my brother-in-law, Fred, my father-in-law and Steve of Lakeside Lodge fame all contributed so much time.
+Their involvement in the project was relentless and so consistently positive.
 Whenever I had a problem – I simply called James or Fred and invariably the issue was solved.
 Thank you so much for your skill, time and positivity.

 Team enthusiasm – Tracey took care of this one-person team and brought unwavering support and positivity to the project.
 She helped create donations and even more support.
 She also took the £10,000 donation quite literally!
 Thanks for your help and the new mascot!

-Team teenagers – We had a good representation of Ken Stimpson, Ely College and Prince William school who assisted with the development of the garden.
+Team teenagers – We had a good representation of students from Ken Stimpson, Ely College and Prince William school who all assisted with the development of the garden.
 The group from KSCS were also fortunate enough to attend the opening day and meet our royal guest.

-Team Whales – last, and definitely not least, to Keldy for her support, enabling me to donate the number of hours that I do to the charity.
+Team Whales – last, and definitely not least, to Keldy for her support, enabling me to donate the number of hours to the charity.
 Thank you for bringing our boys down each week to get them involved and for the now famous cupcakes that kept the team going.

 I would also like to thank all the people and businesses that donated and supported the project: